m5kro/tum/README.md

-# tuptime
+# tum
-An uptime monitor that works in the terminal.
+Stands for terminal uptime monitor.
 Built for terminalcraft.
 The goal is to connect to different services to make sure they are still running.